RenwickRyan/Cupp-savvyCapstone/README.md

 (working title)

-I working on a SPA that is meant for coffee exploration.
+I am working on a SPA that is meant for coffee exploration.
 I want to connect people both virtually and locally for the purpose of having a coffee cupping, a formal way to taste coffee analytically. see link below

 https://en.wikipedia.org/wiki/Coffee_cupping